stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"They block loads of countries outside West for spam traffic.
+We had that issue constantly from them on our site." by @[stacyherbert](https://twitter.com/stacyherbert/status/1161745226739982342)

+"network is being blocked by CloudFlare that’s supporting several SG Govt websites.
+Called your tech support to simply refresh my IP, and they can’t do that.
+It’s a simple request!" by @[vincent_tky](https://twitter.com/vincent_tky/status/1163452333331632128)

+"Here's one of the least fun problems that I've ever had to investigate: Confluence repeatedly refusing to save changes to a page, claiming that my session had expired, and eventually ending up giving me a Cloudflare "you have been blocked" message.
+The issue...?" by @[neilstudd](https://twitter.com/neilstudd/status/1163399956746706951)

+"Access denied Common cause: A client or browser is blocked by a Cloudflare customer’s Firewall Rules." by @[adspedia](https://twitter.com/adspedia/status/1161297256273907713)

+"getuploader.jp 、VPN使ってもCloudFlareのヤツでてきてハゲそう" by @[key_yan0424](https://twitter.com/key_yan0424/status/1163770740006477824)

+"De quién fue la "genial" idea de usar esa basura de Cloudflare...
+Su sitio es inutilizable sin JS, Opera Mini, UC browser Mini, proxy, VPN...
+Y en caso de ataque no les servirá para nada, usuarios verán la segunda pantalla" by @[monotemoso](https://twitter.com/monotemoso/status/1163581963690811392)

+"I legit can't do anything on the page also, i cant log in fromt he page, i cant download it. keeps giving me "Cloudflare Error 1015"" by @[Nickalusss](https://twitter.com/Nickalusss/status/1163943950933094400)

+"having trouble linking my Bungie account to Steam.
+It keeps giving me a Cloudflare error." by @[tophermcpartlin](https://twitter.com/tophermcpartlin/status/1163938429463404545)

+"we had downtime for about 5 minutes on our London located website that goes through CloudFlare.
+No error message from CloudFlare - was there an issue 2 hours ago?" by @[PeterFi24402592](https://twitter.com/PeterFi24402592/status/1163894227216060417)

+"Guys, You're down.
+No connection can be made anymore.
+Connection fails with error 522 on cloudflare.
+Is that the consequence of your giuthub cancellation?
+Millions of WEB sites (like ours) are impacted as they use the fontlibrary and loading times are terrible.
+Please fix ASAP!" by @[HeavenOfSound4U](https://twitter.com/HeavenOfSound4U/status/1163886188614184961)

+"I am getting a Cloudflare Error 500 when trying to hit the Link button for Steam.
+Help!" by @[josephjaramillo](https://twitter.com/josephjaramillo/status/1163869290086330370)

+"Looks like Cloudflare strikes again!
+Getting site error instead of your article." by @[QanonQurator](https://twitter.com/QanonQurator/status/1163125567513743361)

+"Fucked if I know.
+I was trying to put up the latest column for my patrons, but I'm getting a Cloudflare "gateway timeout" error." by @[DrNerdLove](https://twitter.com/DrNerdLove/status/1163200154792615940)

 "#iTWire still blocked by a cancer called #cloudflare Cannot even access the site without proprietary #javascript Stop using CF, people!
 Stop adding it to sites please!" by @[schestowitz](https://twitter.com/schestowitz/status/1162903811654074369)

 "This week #cloudflare does a very fine job proving everything I ever said about it/them (their staff blocked me over it!!) to be TRUE! #surveillance #censorship #internetKopp" by @[schestowitz](https://twitter.com/schestowitz/status/1158746077870395392)